bihealth/sodar-core/docs/source/major_changes.rst

     are responsible of maintaining them and ensuring SODAR compatibility.
 Such site-wide template overrides are outside of the scope for SODAR Core components.
-Leaving the existing files in without maintenance may cause undesireable effects in the future.
+Leaving the existing files in without maintenance may cause undesirable effects in the future.

 Database File Upload Widget
 ---------------------------